Transgender rights in the United States: Immigration

 In 2000, the US Ninth Circuit Court of Appeals concluded that "gay men with female sexual identities [sic] in Mexico constitute a 'particular social group that was persecuted and was entitled to asylum in the US (Hernandez-Montiel v.
 INS).
 Since then, several cases have reinforced and clarified the decision.
 Morales v.
 Gonzales (2007) is the only published decision in asylum law that uses "male-to-female transsexual" instead of "gay man with female sexual identity".
 An immigration judge stated that, under Hernandez-Montiel, Morales would have been eligible for asylum (if not for her criminal conviction).

 Critics have argued that allowing transgender people to apply for asylum "would invite a flood of people who could claim a 'well-founded fear' of persecution".
 Precise numbers are unknown, but Immigration Equality, a nonprofit for LGBT immigrants, estimates hundreds of cases.

 The United States has no process for accepting visa requests for third gender citizens from other countries.
 In 2015, trans HIV activist Amruta Alpesh Soni's request for a visa was delayed because her gender is listed as "T" (for transgender) on her Indian passport.
-In order to receive a visa, the State Department requires the gender identification on the visa to match the gender identification on the passport.
+To receive a visa, the State Department requires the gender identification on the visa to match the gender identification on the passport.
 On the other hand, the asylum process is expensive and transgender migrants do not have any voice in the asylum seeking process.
 For example, transgender asylum seekers must wait for their case to be processed at the U.S./Mexico Border in detention centers.
 Transgender asylum seekers must wait in detention where they may undergo rape, sexual assault, or harassment from authorities.
 ICE Detention Center agents and staff have been found to be responsible for more counts of sexual victimization against transgender migrants than detainees or inmates, specifically during strip searches in multiple studies.
 Transgender asylum seekers remain in detention oftentimes in solitary confinement which is extremely harmful for physical and mental health.
 ICE facilities along the U.S./Mexico Border deny transgender migrants Hormone Replacement Therapy (HRT) and fail to maintain records on access migrants have to the treatment.
 In addition, transgender migrants and transgender asylum seekers are sexually assaulted due to unsafe facilities which are separated through gender binaries.